 And that agency aspect of the definition is key.
 “Emotional maturity is when you do not rely on others to fulfill your needs physically, emotionally, or spiritually,” says licensed clinical psychologist Dara Bushman, PsyD.
 So, think of the concept as an internal thermostat that self-regulates, no matter what external stressors you are experiencing.

 There are several symptoms, so to speak, that point to someone having a highly developed sense of emotional maturity.
 Those include being able to see other people’s perspective without reacting, allowing yourself to be vulnerable, setting boundaries, not trying to fix or change people, and having empathy for yourself and others when mistakes are made.
-Signs of emotional immaturity skew toward the opposite, and—spoiler—many of us are guilty of a number of them from time to time.
+Signs of immaturity skew toward the opposite, and—spoiler—many of us are guilty of a number of them from time to time.
 “Screaming, stomping off, and slamming doors are common manifestations of this,” Dr. LePera says.
-Other signs, says Dr. Bushman, include not taking care of your own needs and engaging in self-sacrificing behavior.
+Other signs, says Dr. Bushman, include emotional dumping, not taking care of your own needs, and engaging in self-sacrificing behavior.

 For the most part, the concept is something that's learned during childhood rather than being an inherent skill.
 “Our level of emotional maturity is in direct correlation with the emotional maturity of our parents or early caregivers,” Dr. LePera says.
 The good news is that childhood isn't the last period of time when developing your levels of emotional maturity is possible.